Macron wants Europeans to boost defense, be 'respected'

 Macron said he is to talk again with Biden in mid-October, before a scheduled in-person meeting at the end of next month in Europe.

-The U.S. are “great historical friends and allies in terms of values, but we must see that for more than 10 years the Americans first focus on themselves and have strategic interests reoriented toward China and the Pacific,” Macron said.
+The United States are “great historical friends and allies in terms of values, but we must see that for more than 10 years the Americans first focus on themselves and have strategic interests reoriented toward China and the Pacific,” Macron said.

+“We must, as Europeans, take our part in our own protection,” he said.

-Macron was speaking just after France signed a defense deal with Greece, including the purchase by Athens of three warships worth several billion euros.
+Macron spoke Tuesday after France signed a defense deal with Greece, including the purchase by Athens of three warships worth several billion euros.

+“The debate on European strategic autonomy has begun to take on real content,” Greek Prime Minister Kyriakos Mitsotakis said.

+The European Union plans to hold a defense summit next year; France takes over the bloc’s rotating presidency in the first half of 2022.

+Macron, who is expected to run for reelection in France’s April presidential vote, has pushed for the 27-nation trade bloc to develop more EU defense autonomy, notably during the turmoil of the Trump administration.

+Stung by the swift collapse of the Afghan army and the chaotic U.S.-led evacuation through Kabul airport, the EU this month unveiled plans to develop its own defense capacities to try to ensure that it has more freedom to act in future crises.

-The European Union unveiled earlier this month a new strategy for boosting economic, political and defense ties in the Indo-Pacific area.
+The EU also unveiled earlier this month a new strategy for boosting economic, political and defense ties in the Indo-Pacific area.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.